Red Velvet Cheesecake

 For the Cream Cheese Frosting:

-- 1 cup butter, at room temperature
+- 1 cup (227 g) unsalted butter, at room temperature

 - 4 cups (454 g) powdered sugar

-- 2 tablespoons vanilla extract
+- 2 teaspoons vanilla extract

 - Make the Red Velvet Cake: Preheat oven to 350 degrees F. Grease two 9-inch cake pans.
 Line the bottoms of the pans with a parchment round, butter the parchment paper, and then flour the pans.